SymbioticLove/SymbioticLove/README.md

 <div>&nbsp</div>
 This GitHub profile, while tied into our business, serves as my personal portfolio.
 The code is mine and mine alone, across all languages and syntaxes.
 I have no technical speciality.
-I feel equally comfortable working with a front-end UX, a RESTful API, or an e-commerce platform, as well as with system administration.
+I feel equally comfortable working with a front-end UX, a REST API, or an e-commerce platform, as well as with system administration.
 I am familiar, on a personal level, with Agile methodology.
 <div>&nbsp</div>
 I have less experience with server-side languages and database engineering.
 These are a priority to